-The jury's still out on just how the New York City Taxi and Limousine Commission is going to handle increased demand in Brooklyn for those wonderful cruising yellow medallion cabs that are so easy to flag in Manhattan.
+The jury's still out on just how the New York City Taxi and Limousine Commission (TLC) is going to handle increased demand in Brooklyn for those wonderful cruising yellow medallion cabs that are so easy to flag in Manhattan.

-But one thing's for sure, cabs are in demand in Brooklyn.
+But one thing's for sure: cabs are in demand in Brooklyn.

-Street Smart Tips about Yellow Cabs & Brooklyn
+Street Smart Tips

-- DO Tell Your Local NYC Elected Official To Revisit Elmo and the Talking Taxi: Retro fun!
-Whatever happened to those great tapes of ELMO and Brooklyn celebs like Beverley Sills and Joan Rivers from the Talking Taxi years?
-Having some celeb remind you to buckle up was more fun that the current dreary stale old news in the cabs.
-If you'd rather have retro Elmo, write the mayor...start a petition online...revive the "Talking Taxi" features of yesteryear!
+- DO tell your local NYC elected official to revisit the Talking Taxi.
+Retro fun!
+Whatever happened to those great tapes of Elmo and Brooklyn celebs such as Chris Rock and Yo-Yo Ma from the Talking Taxi years?
+Having some celeb remind you to buckle up was more fun than the current dreary stale old news in the cabs.
+If you'd rather have retro Elmo, write the mayor, start a petition online, and revive the Talking Taxi features of yesteryear!